 4. Patient-Controlled Epidural Anaesthesia: With the help of this epidural, you can regulate the amount of medication injected into the epidural tubing.

-6. Spinal Analgesia: The newest pain reliever is known as spinal analgesia or a “walking spinal.”
+6. Spinal Epidural Analgesia: The newest pain reliever is known as spinal analgesia or a ‘walking spinal’.
 Only a tiny dosage of medicine is injected into the spinal fluid to reduce the agony of labour but still allows movement.

-7. Low-Dose Epidurals: This is a type of combination (narco-anaesthetic) epidurals.
-They are designed to relieve some of the pain of labour so that an exhausted mother can relax a little and get some energy back for pushing.
+7. Low-Dose Epidural: This is a type of combination (narco-anaesthetic) epidural.
+It provides relief from labour pain to an extent so that an exhausted mother can relax a little and get some energy back for pushing.

 How Does an Epidural Anaesthesia Work?